Sitraka17/Learning-Data-Science/NLP/Quantitative Finance/OX_Seminar.md

 12 December 2019: Antoine Savine (Danske Bank): Deep analytics for risk management

-21 November 2019:  Pierre Henry-Labordere (SocGen) Some Applications of Machine Learning in Quantitative Finance
+21 November 2019:  Pierre Henry-Labordere (SocGen) Some Applications of Machine Learning in Quantitative Finance ¬ Bro was elected the best  Quant of the year 2023

 17 October 2019: Matthias Arsndorf (JP Morgan): Credit Value adjustments for central clearing